Neutrino Oscillation parameter determination at INO-ICAL using track and hit information from GEANT: Methodology

-where $\xi_l$ is the pull variable for the systematic error $l$, varied in the range $-3$ to $3$ in steps of 0.5.
-The pull coefficient $\pi_{ijk}^{l}$ is for the $l^{\rm th}$ systematic error.
-The first three systematic errors are flux normalization dependent error($\pi_{\rm norm}$), track momentum dependent tilt error ($\pi_{\rm tilt}$), track direction dependent error ($\pi_{\rm dir}$) and the last one is systematic error ($\pi_{\rm had}$) taken for each non-track hit information bin in case of 3-variable analysis.
-A constant value of 0.2 has been assumed for $\pi_{\rm norm}$ and 0.05 for $\pi_{\rm had}$.
-The $\chi^2$ between the data and test event samples is
+where $\xi_l$ was the pull variable for the systematic error $l$ and it was varied in the range $-3$ to $3$ in steps of 0.5.
+Each of the pull coefficients $\pi_{ijk}^{l}$ was assumed to be small compared to 1.
+The first three systematic errors were flux normalization dependent error ($\pi_{\rm norm}$), track momentum dependent tilt error ($\pi_{\rm tilt}$), track direction dependent error ($\pi_{\rm dir}$) and the last one was systematic error ($\pi_{\rm had}$) taken for each non-track hit information bin in case of 3-variable analysis.
+A constant value of 0.2 was assumed for $\pi_{\rm norm}$ \cite{Gonzalez-Garcia:2004pka}.
+Following \cite{ParticleDataGroup:2020ssz}, the $\chi^2$ between the data and test event samples was